MouseBiteLabs/Super-Game-Boy-Plus/README.md

 #### Option 2: Clock Control With ATTINY85

-This one will take some work, because you will need to program the ATTINY85.
-You can do this before soldering, or after soldering if you use the ISP header pins.
+This one will take some work, because you will need to program the ATTINY85. <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/blob/main/SGB_Clock_Control_ATTINY.ino">You will need to program it with my custom-developed code.</a> You can do this before soldering, or after soldering if you use the ISP header pins.
 In either case, populate Group C components, desolder CLK1, and solder bridge CLK3 to set up the board for the clock generator.

 In this section, I will briefly walk through how to program the ATTINY85 after it is soldered to the board, through the ISP header pins, with an Arduino Mega.
 If you are using a different method of programming, you will have to find instructions yourself.